527 Farm House Ln.

-My research examines the development of the southern United States, uncovering ways in which seemingly competing notions of freedom and slavery, tradition and change, and reform and honor shaped life and labor in the region.
+My research examines the development of the southern United States, considering how seemingly competing notions of freedom and slavery, tradition and change, honor and reform shaped the region.
 Political struggle and social anxiety marked southerners’ lives—on the plantation, in the fields, and within their sanctuaries.
-Understanding how these men and women ordered their worlds and negotiated political, economic, and social relations informs the questions I ask and the projects I pursue.
-I am the author of Masters, Slaves, and Exchange: Power's Purchase in the Old South (Cambridge University Press, 2014), which examines slaves’ underground economic exchange as a means of understanding the master-slave relation and have published essay-length articles on southern honor, civic identity, slave life and culture, and southern agriculture.
-My current research examines the transformation of southern political economy during the era of the American Civil War and African American emancipation, exploring how crisis and transition exposed weaknesses in slavery’s cruel paternalist bargain.
-I am also at work on two long-term projects, a biographical microhistory of notorious southern slaveholder and politician James Henry Hammond and, with Lawrence McDonnell, a study of the rise and fall of the British planter class seen through the lens of Antigua's Codrington plantations.
+Understanding how women and men—enslaved, free, and at all stages in between—ordered their worlds and negotiated political, economic, and social relations informs the questions I ask and the projects I pursue.
+My first book, Masters, Slaves, and Exchange: Power's Purchase in the Old South (Cambridge University Press, 2014), examines enslaved people’s underground economic lives—both as buyers and sellers of goods—to understand how slavery functioned at the local level.

 Currently, I’m at work on two research projects.
 With Lawrence McDonnell, I’m writing a book entitled, Dark Bargain: Love, Murder, and Vengeance in the Old South.
 On the surface, it's the surprising story of Martin Posey, who hires his enslaved man, Appling, to murder his wife so he can run off with her sister.
 Complications ensue.
 There's murder, sex, and witchcraft, but also a deeper story about slavery, informal law, kinship, and fraying bonds of community.